Wings (1988 TV series): Episodes

 Wings of the Luftwaffe: Fighter Attack was a one-hour 1994 post-production program which included parts of the episodes about the Focke-Wulf Fw 190, the Messerschmitt Me 262, and the Messerschmitt Bf 109.
 It was included in the Wings Collection set: one VHS tape of a 1998 six VHS tape collection and part of the 2003 one DVD disc version.

 Wings of the Red Star

 Wings of the Red Star was a separately-branded program that focused on Soviet Air Force aircraft from World War II to the modern era.
-It was narrated by actor Sir Peter Ustinov.
+It was narrated by actor Peter Ustinov.